Main Content

 How Often Do I Clean My Espresso Machine?

 A clean espresso machine just works better.
-Ideally, you should do a quick wipedown of the machine after each use and then do a deeper clean about every two to three weeks.
+Ideally, you should do a quick wipedown of the machine after each use and then do a deeper clean weekly or every other week, depending on how often you use it.
 We've broken down the process step by step to help you properly clean each part of your espresso machine, extending the longevity of your appliance and ensuring each cup you brew tastes delicious.

 If you clean your machine daily (or after each use), you'll find that deep cleaning is much easier.
 Hot soapy water is really all you need to remove the residue from prior use.
 Rinse well and you're good to go.